pan1kt/GamingTweaks/README.md

 ##   Unpark Cores

-There is many ways to unpark your cores,<br/>
-This is very important for Windows 7<br/>
+Core parking allows an operating system to completely shut off a core, <br/>
+so that it no longer performs any function, and draws little to no power. <br/>
-[Download Unpark CPU App](https://mega.nz/#!zsJhhT6K!qukmF8hU7IMogt5Gm2IFV8XT0ZBLAHogjgyBqV4DKvQ)
+This is a power saving feature and should be disabled [Download Unpark CPU App](https://mega.nz/#!zsJhhT6K!qukmF8hU7IMogt5Gm2IFV8XT0ZBLAHogjgyBqV4DKvQ)

 ##   ContextMenu

-My own right click to desktop<br/>
+My own right click to desktop,<br/>
+Features: Easy switch of Power Plans and Game Booster
 ![p](/img/contextmenu.png)<br/>
 [Download ContextMenu.bat](files/contextmenu.bat)